-German Cold Cuts or deli meat is super delicious and I bet this is why you are here!
+German Cold Cuts or deli meats are super delicious, and I bet this is why you are here!

-In this post, you will learn about the various cold cuts enjoyed in Germany and Austria.
+In this post, you will learn about the varieties of cold cuts enjoyed in Germany and Austria.
+I help you understand the choices.

 Global Food Recipes